 Defensive Interval Ratio

-Defensive interval ratio is a liquidity ratio that measures the number of days for which the company's current quick assets can finance its daily cash expenditures assuming it is not expected to receive any cash inflows during the period.
+Defensive interval ratio is a liquidity ratio that measures the number of days for which a company's current quick assets can finance its daily cash expenditures assuming it is not expected to receive any cash inflows during the period.
 It is calculated by dividing quick assets by daily cash expenses.

 A defensive interval ratio that is lower relative to industry average or to previous year's average raises alarm about liquidity problems unless there are sufficient expected cash inflows over the period.